tsnellgrove/dark_castle3/doc/to_do.md

 		- 'dict' for dictionaries
 		- 'str' for strings
 		- do NOT use 'obj'; vars are assumed to be obj by default
-			- If similar obj and non-obj vars appear in same function, diff w/ post-fix: e.g. worn_lst vs. worn_lst_str
+			- If similar obj and non-obj vars appear in same function, diff the non-obj case: e.g. worn_lst vs. worn_str_lst
 - methods
 	- prefixes:
 		- 'is' for methods where no varriable is passed but a bool is returned; e.g. 'obj.is_item()'